 Normalization: Methods for count normalization are available within XPRESSpipe by way of the XPRESS- plot package described later.
-For normalizations involving transcript length, the appropriate GTF must be provided.
+(Section ###).For normalizations involving transcript length, the appropriate GTF must be provided.
 Current sample normalization methods available include reads-per-million (RPM), Reads- per-kilobase-million (RPKM) or Fragments-per-kilobase-million (FPKM), and transcripts per million (TPM) normalization (28).
 For samples sequenced on different flow cells, prepared by different individuals, or on different days, the --batch argument should be provided along with the appropriate metadata matrix, which is then processed by way of XPRESSplot using the ComBat package (29).

-Quality Control: A vital step in RNA-seq analysis is proper quality control of sequencing samples to en- sure the interpreted downstream results are reliable.
+Quality Control: A vital step in RNA-seq analysis is proper quality control of sequencing samples to ensure the interpreted downstream results are reliable.
 XPRESSpipe performs a variety of quality control measures.
 For each analysis type, high-resolution, publication-quality summary figures are output for all samples in a given experiment for quick reference to the user.

-Read Length Distribution: Per sample, the lengths of all reads are analyzed by FastQC (30) after trimming.
+Read Length Distribution: The lengths of reads are analyzed by FastQC (30) after trimming.
 By assessing the read distribution of each sample, the user can ensure the expected read size was sequenced.
-This is particularly helpful in ribosome profiling experiments for verifying the req- uisite 21-30 nt ribosome footprints were inserted into the sequencing library successfully (8).
+This is particularly helpful in ribosome profiling experiments for verifying the requisite 21-30 nt ribosome footprints were selectively captured by the library preparation (8).
 Metrics are compiled and plotted by XPRESSpipe.

 Library Complexity: Measuring library complexity is an effective method for analyzing the robustness of a sequencing experiment in capturing various, unique RNA species.
 As the majority of RNA-seq preparation methods involve a PCR step, sometimes particular fragments will be favored and over- amplified in contrast to others.
 By plotting the number of PCR replicates versus expression level for each gene, one can determine how successful the library preparation was at reducing these biases and at capturing a robust population of different RNA species.
 This analysis is performed using dupRadar